Crypto Realized vs Unrealized Gain Accounts: Where Each Lands (2026)

 Sources

-- US GAAP FASB ASU 2023-08 — in-scope crypto at fair value, changes (unrealized) recognized in net income (scope question answered first, auditor judgement)
+- US GAAP — FASB ASU 2023-08: in-scope crypto is measured at fair value with the unrealized changes recognised in net income each period (the scope question is answered first and is an auditor judgement).

-- IFRS IAS 38 — cost model (no upward unrealized) or revaluation model (increase → OCI, decrease below original cost → P&L); model choice is an auditor-confirmed policy; different account structure from US GAAP
+- IFRS — IAS 38 Intangible Assets: the cost model (no upward unrealized gain) or the revaluation model (an increase generally to OCI, a decrease below original cost to P&L), a different account structure from US GAAP; the model choice is an auditor-confirmed policy.

-- Accounting realized/unrealized split is not automatically the tax outcome (many jurisdictions tax realized on disposal, not unrealized — jurisdiction-specific with exceptions, adviser-confirmed); not accounting advice
+- The accounting realized/unrealized split is not automatically the tax outcome (many jurisdictions tax the realized result on disposal but not unrealized remeasurement — jurisdiction-specific with exceptions, and adviser-confirmed).
+This is not accounting advice.

 Crypto Revenue and Expense Accounts: Staking, Gas, Fees in the CoA (2026)